AmberFu/django_project/README.md

-# Use Django to build REAT API
+# Django with RESTful API

 ### How to start a Django project